f0rthsp4ce/bambu-notify/README.md

 **Smart monitoring and notifications for your Bambu 3D printers**

 Never miss a print failure again!
-Bambu Notify is a comprehensive monitoring solution that watches your Bambu 3D printers and keeps you informed about everything happening with your prints - whether you're at home or away.
+Bambu Notify is a comprehensive monitoring solution that works with [BambUI](https://github.com/fidoriel/BambUI) to watch your Bambu 3D printers and keep you informed about everything happening with your prints - whether you're at home or away.

 ## 🎯 What it does